FatehAK/permission-tester/README.md

 # Permission-Tester

 A website for testing various external permissions available on the web and mobile-web.
-They permissions included are :-
+The permissions included are :-

 * Location
 * Camera